oVirt/ovirt-site/source/feature/hot-plug-cpu.html.md

 ### Summary

-This feature will allow to hot plug cpus to a running VM from ovirt engine UI and REST api.
+This feature allows you to hot plug CPUs to a running virtual machine from the oVirt engine user interface and REST API.

 ### Owner